AndyHoang/AndyHoang.github.io/_posts/2017-03-19-60-minutes-setting-up-my-first-blog.md

 ## Getting started
-As far as I remembered, I created a blog 2 year ago, when Github "first" marketing about its feature: github.io blog.
-I was excited and try it out right away.
-But umm... it was nothing more than one line __Hello world__ in the index.html file.
+As far as I can remember, I created this blog 2 years ago, when Github "first" marketing its feature: __github.io__ blog.
+I was so excited and tried it out right away.
+But umm... it is nothing more than one line __Hello world__ in the index.html file.

-Ok, let skip that.
-Let create a brand-new one.
+Ok, let's move on.
+I need to create a brand-new one.

 ## Static blog

 I've heard about this term before but haven't really spend time one it.
-After digging around 30 mins (sorry I lied about 60 mins stuff), I figured out some frameworks that I could use including in Haskell (language I've recently interested in).
+After digging around 30 mins (sorry I lied about 60 mins...), I figured out some frameworks that I could use, including in Haskell - language I've recently interested in.

 But hey, we need server for that right?...
-Ok, go back with thing provide from Github.
+Ok, going back with thing provided by Github.
 Well, it's Jekyll.

 Let try!

 ## Jekyll
-Jekyll, in __Ruby__, okey...
+Jekyll, in ....__Ruby__.

 Googled a little bit more and __bump__!
 Everything is settled.

-Yeah, like super easy peasy.
-Just copy all the files (our just fork) the [jekyll-now](https://github.com/barryclark/jekyll-now) repo and you're done!
+Yeah, like super easy peasy, you just need to copy all the files (our fork) the [jekyll-now](https://github.com/barryclark/jekyll-now) repo and you're done!

 I also installed `bundle` and `gem` for ruby so that I can see my post in my local machine.
-Of course - reviewing typos, actually I know my post still have typos and grammar errors in only 100 words above, and... below.
+Of course - for reviewing typos, I know, right now, my post still have typos and grammar errors in 100 words above, and... below.

 ## Custom domain
 This one is hard.
 I'm using Amazon route 53 for my domain.
 Not sure it is harder compare to others though.
 Well, in my defense, it is just my __second time__ buying a domain!
-(The first one was ~~jav...something.net~~, oh I forgot....)
+(The first one was ~~jav...something.net~~, oh forget it)

 After 30 mins going nowhere, google strike me again, I found this [Tutorial](http://sophiafeng.com/technical/2015/02/12/setting-up-custom-domain-name-with-github-pages-and-amazon-route-53/).
 It's fit perfectly with my case: Domain from Amazon and using github.io blog.
 Thanks bro!!